Our research is editorially independent but we may earn a commission for purchases made through our links.

 You’ll be lured in by the artsy vibes of Columbia, South Carolina, while its collection of bakeries boutique shops, restaurants and coffee shops are a delight for all types of visitors.
 Offering an ambiance that is far from the stressors of city life, you can still find plenty of attractions.
 Travel across the river to browse antiques and vintage pieces at the Old Mill Antique Mall, take the family to Riverbanks Zoo and Garden or EdVenture Children’s Museum, then hit the trails or hop in a canoe at Congaree National Park.
 Finally, unwind with coffee at the cozy Cafe Strudel or sip English-style ales at Hunter-Gatherer Brewery and Alehouse.

-A small mountain town in the north of Georgia, Helen is a re-creation of a Bavarian Alpine Village with colorfully painted wooden houses and cobblestone alleys.
+A charming mountain town in the north of Georgia, Helen is a re-creation of a Bavarian Alpine Village with colorfully painted wooden houses and cobblestone alleys.
 While the biggest attraction to Helen is its postcard-worthy architecture, visitors who come here are in close proximity to some of the state’s most appealing natural attractions that are light on the wallet.
 Tube down the river or explore scenic trails dotted around the city, then hike to Anna Ruby Falls.
 For a unique souvenir, browse for handmade crafts at the area’s captivating speciality shops.

 Asheville, North Carolina